GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/verify-no-certificate-map-conflict.md

 ### Success Reason

-All target proxies associated with the certificate {name} do not have a certificate map.
+All target proxies associated with the SSL certificate "{name}" do not have a certificate map.